What is an EHCP?

-An EHCP enables a child to take priority for admission to a mainstream school over other applicants, and it allows that child to be considered for schools where you are out of catchment of even in another borough.
+An EHCP (Education and Health Care Plan) enables a child to take priority for admission to a mainstream school over other applicants, and it allows that child to be considered for schools where you are out of catchment or even in another borough.
 It can provide for additional funding from the local authority to support the child’s needs, beyond that which a school must supply out of its own budget.
 It is usually vital to have an EHCP to gain entry to a special school.

 An EHCP covers a child up to the age of 25.
 It ensures support at a college of Further Education, or a specialist placement at a further Education College.
 However, it does not cover universities.